ryanswalters/Norian/docs/first_run.md

 npm --prefix template/app install -D @vitest/coverage-v8
 ```

-If `npm run e2e` reports that it cannot connect, make sure `wasp start` is running or let the script start it automatically.
-Then refresh `/preview` to check the backend status.
+If `npm run e2e` reports that it cannot connect, make sure `wasp start` works on its own and that port `3000` is free.
+The runner writes backend output to `e2e-backend.log`.
+Inspect that log for errors and try starting the backend manually before running the tests again.
+Refresh `/preview` to confirm the backend status.

 ## Known Issues